Helping Clients Navigate The Complicated Legal System

 All members of a certified class are entitled to a share of the agreed-upon compensation.
 It is often beneficial for the defendant to settle a class action lawsuit out of court, and the settlement amount is split equally between the plaintiffs.
 If all the class members cannot be found, there may be a victims’ fund established, and anyone who can prove that they qualify can come forward to receive compensation.

-Risks of Class Action Lawsuits
+Potential Risks Of Class Action Lawsuits

 Class action suits help to streamline the process of recovering damages, but they also carry some risks.
 Individual plaintiffs forfeit their right to pursue a lawsuit on their own, so if the class action suit is not a success, they have no other recourse.